 Types of Oklahoma Foster Care

 There are four different types of foster care in the state of Oklahoma.
 Depending on the circumstances of each case, a child may be designated in need of one of these different types of foster care.
-You may want to get well-informed of all of the different types of foster care and learn more about each one in case you are able to provide.
+You may want to get well-informed of all of the different types of foster care and learn more about each one in case you can provide.

 1. Traditional Foster Care